+Android: SCEP profile setting Description

-Description This setting specifies the cryptographic operations that can be performed using the public key that is contained in the certificate.
-Possible selections: Digital signature Non-repudiation Key encipherment Data encipherment Key agreement Key certificate signing CRL signing Encipher only Decipher only The default selections are "Digital signature," "Key encipherment," and "Key agreement."
-This setting specifies the purpose of the key that is contained in the certificate.
-Possible selections: Server authentication Client authentication Code signing Email protection Time stamping OCSP signing Secure shell client Secure shell server The default selection is "Client authentication."
+Key usage This setting specifies the cryptographic operations that can be performed using the public key that is contained in the certificate.

+Possible selections:

+Digital signature Non-repudiation

+Key encipherment

+Data encipherment Key agreement

+Key certificate signing

+CRL signing Encipher only

+Decipher only

+The default selections are "Digital signature," "Key encipherment," and "Key agreement."

+Extended key usage This setting specifies the purpose of the key that is contained in the certificate.

+Possible selections:

+Server authentication

+Client authentication Code signing

+Email protection

+Time stamping

+OCSP signing Secure shell client

+Secure shell server

+The default selection is "Client authentication."